microsoftgraph/microsoft-graph-docs-contrib/concepts/sdks/customize-client.md

 ## Configuring the HTTP proxy for the client

 Some environments require client applications to use a HTTP proxy before they can access the public internet.
-This section demonstrates how to configure the proxy for the Microsoft Graph SDKs.
+This section shows how to configure the proxy for the Microsoft Graph SDKs.

 <!-- markdownlint-disable MD024 -->
 ## [C#](#tab/csharp)